Mohamed-Tarek-MT/Mohamed-Tarek-MT/README.md

-# 💻 Mohamed Tarek | Software Engineer & Cybersecurity Enthusiast
+# 💻 Mohamed Tarek | IT Engineer & Cybersecurity Enthusiast

 Welcome to my GitHub profile!
-I'm passionate about building impactful web applications and exploring the world of cybersecurity, particularly in the Blue Team domain.
+I'm passionate about designing and bulding computer software and networks, developing and troubleshooting computer programs and systems, and exploring the world of cybersecurity, particularly in the Blue Team domain.

 ---

 ## 🚀 About Me

-- 🎓 Computer Science & AI Student
+- 🎓 Computer Science & ITNS Student (Information Technology and Network Security)
-- 🌐 Full-stack Developer (Django + Vue.js)
+- 🌐 Full-stack Developer (ASP.NET + Angular)
 - 🛡️ Cybersecurity Learner | Blue Team | SOC Analyst Aspirant
 - 📍 Based in Egypt
 - 💬 Always open to collaborations and learning opportunities